archgroove/proceedings-papis-guidelines/README.md

 PAPIs '17 Proceedings will be published in Proceedings of Machine Learning Research (the conference proceedings journal of JMLR), so please prepare a paper at a standard suitable for JMLR.
 General guidelines for the scope, content and originality of papers in JMLR are available here: http://www.jmlr.org/author-info.html, however the submission procedure will differ slightly for the proceedings.

-We are accepting three types of paper, including industrial experience reports, research papers and review papers.
+We are accepting three types of paper, including industrial experience reports, research papers, technical reports and review papers.

 Some examples of accepted papers from previous years are: